AnyNav: Visual Neuro-Symbolic Friction Learning for Off-road Navigation: Limitation Conclusion

 \section{Limitation \& Conclusion}

-In this paper, we present AnyNav, a physics-grounded framework for off-road navigation.
-It combines a neuro-symbolic approach for learning terrain friction coefficients with a physics-infused planner that leverages friction knowledge for path and speed planning.
-Experiments conducted in both simulation and real-world settings demonstrate the accuracy of our friction prediction model and the robustness of our planning system.
-These results highlight progress toward creating neuro-symbolic spatial intelligence that can effectively interpret complex, unstructured environments and enable reliable autonomous navigation in challenging off-road scenarios.
-While this paper primarily focuses on incorporating friction coefficients into the planner, other terrain properties, such as stiffness, elasticity, and plasticity, are worth further research.
+\bl{In this paper, we present AnyNav, a self-supervised framework for friction learning and physics-informed off-road navigation.
+We employ a neuro-symbolic approach to predict terrain friction coefficients from visual inputs, and achieve self-supervised learning and sim-to-real transfer by grounding the neural model in symbolic physical reasoning through bilevel optimization.
+The navigation system performs real-time terrain property mapping using onboard sensors and leverages the predicted friction knowledge for physics-informed path and speed planning.
+Experiments conducted in both simulation and real-world settings demonstrate the accuracy of our friction prediction model and the robustness of our navigation system.}

+\bl{While our work emphasizes friction-aware planning, future research could extend this framework to additional terrain properties, including stiffness, elasticity, and plasticity, following a similar physics-grounded learning framework.
+We also plan to deploy the system on a full-scale all-terrain vehicle for real-world off-road racing scenarios.}

-\begin{acks} This work was, in part, funded by DARPA grant DARPA-PS-23-13 and ONR award N00014-24-1-2003.
+\begin{acks} This work was partially funded by DARPA award HR00112490426 and ONR award N00014-24-1-2003.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of DARPA or ONR.
 The authors also thank Bowen Li (Carnegie Mellon University) for the insightful discussions. \end{acks}